-Sligo County Council have adopted the above Bye-Laws at the November Council meeting which will become law in Sligo from 4th December 2013.
-From this date, a three month phasing in period has been built into the Bye-Laws to allow for all the required changes to take place in Sligo.
+Sligo County Council adopted Bye-Laws at the November 2013 Council meeting which became law in Sligo from 4th December 2013.
+From this date, a three month phasing in period was built into the Bye-Laws to allow for all the required changes to take place in Sligo.

-By tightening up on waste management practice in Sligo, it will work towards a more efficient system of recovering all waste types, departmental returns and meeting required EU targets.
+By tightening up on waste management practice in Sligo, we work towards a more efficient system of recovering all waste types, departmental returns and meeting required EU targets.

 What does this mean for…

 What items can I place in my bin?

 Click on a bin below for an itemised list.

 To find out if you are within a Specified Area for third bin collection, click into an area line below to download the map.
 If your home is located within the shaded area of the map, you are obliged to incorporate a three bin waste segregated system at your household:

 - Ballisodare (PDF) - 73 kbs - 73 kbs - 73 kbs - 73 kbs

 - Coolaney (PDF) - 93 kbs - 93 kbs - 93 kbs - 93 kbs